Giorgi/EntityFramework.Exceptions/README.md

 }
 ```

-You will now start getting different exception for different database errors.
-For example when a unique constraints fails you will get `UniqueConstraintException` exception:
+You will now start getting different exception for different database error.
+For example, when a unique constraints fails you will get `UniqueConstraintException` exception:

 ```
 using (var demoContext = new DemoContext())